d3vx-com/brc721-docs/docs/specification.md

 4. RevealManifest.content.collectionInscriptionId is equal to CollectionManifest's inscription id
 5. The last RevealManifest inscription if more than one exists to update the metadata
 6. RevealManifest.content.weight is greater than corresponding CollectionManifest's previous RevealManifest weight

+## Merkle Root Manifest Verification

+1. MerkleRootManifest must be valid against the corresponding json schema
+2. MerkleRootManifest.protocol.version is equal to CollectionManifest.protocol.version
+3. MerkleRootManifest.contentSignature is verifiable with CollectionManifest.signerPublicKey and MerkleRootManifest.content string
+4. MerkleRootManifest.content.collectionInscriptionId is equal to CollectionManifest's inscription id
+5. No more valid InscriptionManifests can be inscribed because either CollectionManifest.maxSupply or CollectionManifest.maxBlockHeight is reached
+6. MerkeRootManifest.content.weight is greater than corresponding CollectionManifest's previous MerkleRootManifest weight

+## Metadata Proof Manifest Verification

+1. MetadataProofManifest must be valid against the corresponding json schema
+2. MetadataProofManifest.protocol.version is equal to CollectionManifest.protocol.version
+3. MetaDataProofManifest.inscriptionId points to a valid InscriptionManifest
+4. MetaDataProofManifest.proof is a valid Merkle proof for the MetaDataProofManifest.content.inscriptionId and MetaDataProofManifest.content.metaData and can be verified with MetaDataProofManifest.content.merkleRoot using keccak256 hash function
+5. MetaDataProofManifest.metaData is a valid JSON string